broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ## Upload data to your workspace

 To run the GVS workflow, your single sample reblocked GVCF files need to be stored in the cloud and loaded into a data table in your clone of the [GVS workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta).
-The procedure is a little different, depending on whether your samples are already stored in the cloud or are in the Terra Data Repository.
+The procedure is a little different, depending on whether your samples are already stored in the cloud, in another workspace, or are in the Terra Data Repository.
 Follow the step-by-step instructions below to load your sample files into the workspace based on where your files are stored.

-### For Uploading Data From a Source Other than TDR
+### For Uploading Data from Local or Cloud Storage, or Another Terra Workspace

 #### Download the sample table template